Atomistic order parameters

 output: order.yaml

-In the input YAML file, the analysis type AAOrder requires you to specify both heavy_atoms and hydrogens. gorder will then identify all bonds connecting the selected heavy atoms with the selected hydrogen atoms.
+In the configuration YAML file, the analysis type AAOrder requires you to specify both heavy_atoms and hydrogens. gorder will then identify all bonds connecting the selected heavy atoms with the selected hydrogen atoms.
 The order parameters are calculated for all these identified bonds.

 The atoms are selected using a query language called GSL.
 If you are familiar with the query language used in VMD, you'll find the basic syntax of GSL intuitive.